 Doug Rainbolt is a Marketing Executive and Trusted Advisor to CEOs and is known for his Product Management, Product Marketing, Strategic Planning, and Executive Leadership skills.

 Rainbolt brings an analytical mindset to his world-view and loves to make sense of what some might characterize as chaos.
 Comfortable in making the ambiguous clear, he applies creativity in shaping a credible path to achieve positive change and growth.
 Whether it be a blank canvas with a yet to be defined business model, or a mature company looking for fresh insight, Doug has demonstrated versatility in applying the right lens to each situation.

-Prior to joining Chief Outsiders, Doug served as President of SGI’s Mineset subsidiary.
-Mineset delivered powerful yet easy to use predictive data analytics software designed for non-technical users and delivered through a SaaS model.
-Mineset experienced a successful exit in January 2016, being sold to French virtual design software company, ESI.
-Doug also served as Chief-of-Staff to SGI CEO, Jorge Titinger, chairing executive staff meetings, quarterly business reviews, and driving the corporate strategic planning process.
-Doug led the restructuring of SGI’s storage business unit, transforming it into one of SGI’s most profitable segments.
-He left SGI after the successful exit of Mineset.
+Prior to joining Chief Outsiders, Rainbolt served as President of SGI’s Mineset subsidiary where he led his team through a Customer Discovery process to test product and market hypotheses and provide focus and clarity to Agile software product development.
+Mineset experienced a successful exit in January 2016, being sold to the leading French Virtual Design software company, ESI.
+In addition to his Mineset role, Doug served as Chief-of-Staff to SGI CEO, Jorge Titinger, and chaired executive staff meetings, quarterly business reviews, and drove the corporate strategic planning process.
+He led the refocusing of SGI’s storage business unit transforming it into one of SGI’s most profitable segments.

 When Doug isn’t working, he can often be found on his bike (where he’s often thinking about work) and has competed in number of triathlons and distance biking events throughout Europe and the U.S. He’s also an accomplished Home Brewer who calls Portland home.